Breakfast/Brunch/Eggs

 5. Roll and Cut

 Turn the dough out onto a lightly floured surface.
 Roll to ¾ inch thickness.
 Cut into squares with a knife or use a round cutter — squares waste less dough than rounds.
+Place in a cast iron skillet or on a baking sheet 1 inch apart.
+Brush the tops with melted butter.

 6. Bake

 Bake 12 to 14 minutes turning the pan halfway through for even browning.
 The biscuits should be deeply golden on top and bottom.
+Remove from the oven and brush with additional melted butter immediately.

 How to Serve